 Biomythography is a term created by Audre Lorde for her book Zami, a simple spelling of my name.
-It has described as the weaving together of myth, history and biography in epic narrative form, a style of composition that represents all the ways in which we perceive the world, often involving the use of multiple genres of writing, including poetry, fiction, biography, drama, and creative nonfiction.
-There is a revolutionary edge to it as Audre Lorde came out a turbulent era of 1960s New York.
+It has been described as the weaving together of myth, history and biography in epic narrative form, a style of composition that represents all the ways in which we perceive the world, often involving the use of multiple genres of writing, including poetry, fiction, biography, drama, and creative nonfiction.
 For more on Audre Lorde

-Bio-mythographeology is a term created by Lew Blink based on Lorde”s work, to describe a process, a craft and a creative output surrounding the Biography, Mythology and History efforts of the Dumpster Archeology Project.
+Bio-mythographeology is a term based on Lorde’s work, to describe a natural process, a craft-centric, creative output spanning Mediums but surrounding the Biography, Mythology and History efforts of the Dumpster Archeology Project.
 Blending together into narrative forms, these are the representations and collective perceptions of a lost Soul found in a dumpster.

 A Bio-Mythographeology first, the working life of Sarah Jane.
 Her rise to success as told by the details left behind

 Until I discovered Audre Lorde’s wonderful work, I wrestled with context and conjecture as the storytelling side of the project dealt with the fact …I was guessing most of the time.
 At the heart of the Dumpster Archeology Project was mythology, legacy and a simple honoring.
 It seemed as if the raw data spoke it’s own language and the Dead spoke of themselves.

 Dumpster Archeology couldn’t be defined as ONE thing as it often becomes a Hyper Dimensional Rabbit hole that goes deep into History, Digital Information and the heart of celebrating a LIFE ….complete and a legacy open to public viewing within the machine of culture itself.
 If conjecture is a part of the Storytelling process, so be it…..creating Mythology is a lot more fun and often the Dead speak for themselves.